bermi/snapdir/CONTRIBUTING.md

 The shipped binary does everything in-process.
-Never shell out to `b3sum`, `sqlite3`, `aws`, `b2`, or `gcloud` from `crates/` — external binaries are allowed only in the test/oracle harness.
+Never shell out to `b3sum`, `sqlite3`, `aws`, `b2`, or `gcloud` from `crates/` — external binaries are allowed only in the test suite.

 ## Commits and PRs